Configuration

 Environment Variables

-For production deployments, use environment variables:
+For production deployments, you can use environment variables directly in your configuration:

 // nuxt.config.ts